TLe2023/CarPricePrediction/README.md

  ![fig10](images/target.png)

-**Correlation Matrix:** The correlation matrix below inllustrated that the top four features correlated to the price features are "model", "odometer", "year".
+**Correlation Matrix:** The correlation matrix below inllustrated that the top four features correlated to the price features are "model", "odometer", "year" and "type".

 ![fig11](images/correlation.png)